Depths (Oceano album)

 Depths is the debut studio album by American deathcore band Oceano, released April 7, 2009 through Earache Records.
 Music videos were made for the songs "District of Misery" and "A Mandatory Sacrifice".
 The song "District of Misery" is featured as downloadable content in Rock Band 2 via the Rock Band Network.
 This album is also the band's only album to feature guitarists Jeremy Carroll and Andrew Mikhail.

 In celebration for the 15th anniversary of this album, the band toured in early 2024 with The Last Ten Seconds of Life, A Wake in Providence, By the Thousands, Within the Ruins and I Declare War.

+In 2021, Joe Smith-Engelhardt of Alternative Press included the album in his list of "30 deathcore albums from the 2000s that define the genre".